jadecobra/python_tdd_exercises/source/sleep duration.rst

       def duration(wake_time, sleep_time):
           return wake_time.split(':') - sleep_time.split(':')

-  the terminal still shows a `TypeError <./TypeError.rst>`_\ , this time for trying to subtract a list from a list
+  the terminal still shows a :doc:`TypeError`\ , this time for trying to subtract a list from a list

   .. code-block:: python